 Often, toilet seats are related to bacteria and other unsanitary things.
 However, the average toilet seat will only harbor 50 types of bacteria.
 These bacteria can only harm you if you have a wound on your skin or if you make direct contact with your intimates on a contaminated surface.

-Toilet seats tend to be cleaner than most parts of your house, mainly because of the care we provide them since it’s one of the riskiest environments due to the nature of the bathroom.
+Toilet seats tend to be cleaner than most parts of your house, including your bath mat, mainly because of the care we provide them since it’s one of the riskiest environments due to the nature of the bathroom.

 Did you know your phone can have more germs than your toilet seat?